Rolice/laravel-db-switch/README.md

 ]);
 ```

-or you can directly enable it the same way, but with raw code, an example:
+...or you can directly enable it the same way, but with raw code, an example:

 ```php
 /*